log-xp/dmdstocks.info/README.md

 # dmdstocks.info
-building a web app for DMD based stock prediction
+built a web app for DMD based stock prediction and recommendation

 I will be adding the deployment in stream lit soon .